 Parma Farnese Duchy, food and music valley

-Parma Farnese Duchy is divided into two almost equal parts by the Parma stream that runs through it from south to north.
+Parma Farnese Duchy is divided into two almost equal parts by the Parma stream that runs through it from the Apennine mountains ridge to the Po valley.
 The politic and artistic history of the town was conducted mainly on the right bank.
-Hence, its city center develops between the eleventh and fourteenth centuries.
+Hence, its city center develops in the Middle Ages between the eleventh and fourteenth centuries.
 As a result, around the plan of the Roman colony founded in 183 BC.
-One of the art cities of Emilia Romagna, founded along the via Emilia.
+One of the art cities of Emilia Romagna, founded along the Via Emilia.

-Who arrives in Parma will find the mild and refined atmosphere of a small European capital.
+Who arrives in Parma, in the Northeast of Italy, will find the mild and refined atmosphere of a small European capital.
 A feeling that is perceived in its center, the heritage of centuries of Ducal hegemony.
 Already inhabited by the Etruscans and the Gauls, Parma was a Roman colony in 183 BC.
-Divided into two by the stream with the same name, it joined the Lombard League only during the battle of Legnano.
+Divided into two by the stream with the same name, it joined the Lombard League only during the Battle of Legnano.

 The borough grew around the Duomo and the Baptistery, without any local family being able to impose its domain.
 During the Middle Ages, between the 14th and 15th centuries, the town fell under foreign rule: the Scaligers, the Visconti and finally the Sforza.
 In the aims of the Pope and the French, Parma became a duchy wanted by the Pope Paul III Farnese.
 It remained until the unification of Italy, with the passage in 1748 to the family of the Bourbon and with the parenthesis of the Empress Marie Louise, Duchess of Parma.